 Are you currently traveling Vietnam as a vegan or about to travel Vietnam?
 There is no need to worry, you will definitely be able to find some delicious food on your travels.
 Keep reading for your vegan food guide to Vietnam.

 For your vegan food guide to Vietnam, I’ve compiled a few restaurants and cafes for each place.
 These are ordered from north to south.

 Tip: If you’d like to follow along with my life after traveling, follow me on Instagram here.

 You’ll most likely spend a night here if you are doing the Ha Giang Loop – which I would highly recommend.
 Therefore, I definitely wanted to include it in your vegan food guide to Vietnam.
-For recommendations on where and what to eat on the actual loop, stay tuned as I will publish a blog post on being vegan on the Ha Giang Loop soon.
+For recommendations on where and what to eat on the actual loop, check out my blog post on being vegan on the Ha Giang Loop.

 This cozy little place has quite a variety of vegan options!
 I went for the vegan version of vermicelli nem and shared a plate of sushi with my friend.

 Hanoi is Vietnam’s capital.
 If you are looking for things to do during your time in Hanoi, check out my blog post on things to do in and around Hanoi.
 But there are also some great spots for vegans.

 This has got to be my favorite place in Hanoi.
 Apart from having delicious food, it’s such a cute place and ideal to get some work done there.
 I went there for two of my three meals when I was in Hanoi for a day after finishing the Ha Giang loop and before going to Myanmar.

 While there wasn’t anything I tried at Jalus that I didn’t like, my favorite would probably have to be the mango pancakes.
 Their cakes are an incredibly delicious treat as well but they don’t always have all kinds of cake there.